Language Reference

 Template Interpolation #

 Template variables embed calculated values into prose.
 After all calculations are evaluated, {{variable_name}} tags in text blocks are replaced with display-formatted results.
-Resolved values render bold in markdown and are wrapped in <span class="cm-interpolated"> in HTML.
+Resolved values render bold in Markdown and are wrapped in <span class="cm-interpolated"> in HTML.

 Forward References #